What is Ovarian Cancer?

 Ovarian cancer happens when abnormal cells grow in either one or both of the ovaries.
 Ovarian Cancer is the leading cause of death from gynecologic cancers in the United States, and it is the fifth leading cause of cancer death among American women.

-The American Cancer Society's most recent estimates for ovarian cancer in the United States are for 2012:
+The American Cancer Society estimates for ovarian cancer in the United States for 2018 are:

 Epithelial ovarian tumors are derived from the cells on the surface of the ovary.
 This is the most common form of ovarian cancer and occurs primarily in adults.
 Surface epithelial tumors account for ~60% of all ovarian neoplasms and 80-90% of malignant ovarian tumors.

 Germ cell tumors are among the least common ovarian tumors, accounting for approximately 10-15% of ovarian tumors.
 They are derived from the oocytes (eggs).
 These tumors, like the surface epithelial tumors, can also be benign or malignant.
 There is, however, no intermediate group.
 The benign tumors are nearly always mature cystic teratomas or so-called "dermoids" and are successfully treated by the removal of the tumor with preservation of the uninvolved ovarian tissue.
 No further treatment is necessary.
 Malignant germ cell tumors require intensive multi agent after their removal.
 The treatment is completely different from the administered after surgical treatment of a surface epithelial tumor.